ItsMeRioooo/Minecraft-Status-Discord-Bot/README.md

 # Minecraft Status Discord Bot

-This project is a Discord bot that tracks the status of a Minecraft server.
+A Discord bot that tracks the status of a Minecraft server.
 It provides updates on the server's online/offline status, player count, and player names in a specified Discord channel using a rich embed.

 ![image](https://github.com/user-attachments/assets/117ea580-cc08-44e8-9371-8a121337eb69)